-Omeprazole is used to treat and prevent various stomach and gut problems.
-It reduces the amount of acid produced by the stomach.
+Omeprazole is used to treat and prevent some stomach and gut problems, such as indigestion, reflux, and ulcers.
+It reduces the amount of acid made in your stomach.

-You can open the capsule and sprinkle the contents on a small amount of soft food or liquid and swallow without chewing.
-Do not crush the capsule contents.
+Capsules or tablets: If you have trouble swallowing you can open the capsule or break the tablet and mix with a small amount of soft food or liquid.
+Swallow without chewing.
+Do not crush the capsule contents or tablets.

-Shake the liquid well before use.
+Liquid: Shake well before use.
 Measure each dose carefully with an oral syringe or measuring spoon.

 Some medicines available without a prescription may react with omeprazole including: